Ericaemiliana/Would-You-Rather_game/README.md

 # Would-You-Rather App

-The  Would-You-Rather App project has been built as a part of react nanodegree present on Udacity.
+The  Would-You-Rather App project has been built as a part of the React Nanodegree present on Udacity.
 This web app lets a user play the
 “Would You Rather?” game.
 The game goes like this: A user is asked a question in the form: “Would you rather [option A] or [option B] ?”.
 Answering "neither" or "both" is against the rules.
 In this app, users will be able to answer questions, see which questions they haven’t answered, see how other people have voted, post questions, and see the ranking of users on the leaderboard.